 Brandon assisting a student with audio capture.
 Camp Wirkshop 2017

 Together both Tyler and Brandon will push story above all else and help attendees really focus on how to develop a single unique story within a larger context.

 Summary Schedule (Subject to Change)

+Teams out in the field shooting.
 These two days are devoted to guided story exploration with each student setting their own schedule based on the needs of their story.
-They will have in the field mentoring of photography, story and interviews as well as individual edit and critique time.
+Students will have in the field mentoring of photography, story and interviews as well as individual edit and critique time.

-The group wraps up anything that needs to be completed at camp and then returns to Wirken Photography Studio for final finishes on their stories.
+The group wraps up anything that needs to be completed at camp and then returns to Wirken Photography Studio.
 Group celebration at night.

-Includes a bed in the workshop cabin,top or bottom bunk, for four nights, plus three meals a day at the camp ground cafeteria as well as the group celebratory dinner in Kansas City.
-Students are responsible for travel to and from Kansas City, Missouri as well as at least one hotel room in Kansas City post camp before going home.
+Includes a bed in the workshop cabin, top or bottom bunk, for four nights, plus three meals a day at the camp ground cafeteria as well as the group celebratory dinner in Kansas City.
+Students are responsible for travel to and from Kansas City, Missouri as well as hotel rooms in Kansas City pre and post camp.
 Students will not need a rental car.

 Equipment: At a bare minimum each student should bring their standard photography equipment including at least one digital SLR camera, a wide angle lens (preferably a 35mm), a telephoto lens and a flash.
 It is highly recommended that they also bring a laptop computer.
 The multimedia elements of the workshop will require an audio recorder and microphone.
 Attendees can purchase from us ahead of time (to be picked up at camp) or bring their own (ask about our recommendations).
 If they want to learn video they will also need a camera that can record video as well as still images.

-These films were made by Camp Wirkshop class of 2017 students who had never made films before.
-Some were shown at a benefit and helped to raise over $35,000 in support of Camp Encourage.
+These films were made by Camp Wirkshop students, were shown at a benefit and helped to raise over $60,000 in support of Camp Encourage.